Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (129) this season while batting .265 with 57 extra-base hits.
+- Devers has 131 hits, which ranks first among Boston hitters this season, while batting .267 with 59 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 59th, his on-base percentage ranks 45th, and he is 19th in the league in slugging.
+- Among qualified hitters, he ranks 54th in batting average, while his on-base percentage ranks 46th and he is 17th in slugging.

-- In 53 games this season (41.7%), Devers has picked up an RBI, and in 22 of those games (17.3%) he had two or more.
+- Devers has driven in a run in 54 games this year (42.2%), including 22 games with more than one RBI (17.2%).
 He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.